 The Neill's Creek Baptist Men are committed to serving those in need.
 They provide Thanksgiving meals to needy families, and do maintenance/construction/repair work for those who cannot take care of it themselves.
 The Baptist Men meet monthly for a Brotherhood Breakfast.

-The Mission-Action Study Circle will meet on Monday, February 10, 2020.
+The Mission-Action Circle will meet on Monday, March 9, 2020.
 All those who want to go to lunch should meet at the Red Barn in Angier at 11:00.
 The meeting will begin at 12:30 in the Fellowship Hall.
-Linda Jones and Pat Webb will be hostess for this meeting.
+Beanie Roberts and Betty Williams will be hostesses for this meeting.

-I invite every woman in our church to become a part of our circle and enjoy a time of Bible Study, mission projects, and fellowship.
+All women of the church are invited to become a part of our circle and enjoy a time of Bible Study, mission projects, and fellowship.

 Carolyn Broadwell, WMU Director